-For a meta-analysis of p-values at a single point, Fisher's method for pooling p-values can be used, provided LOD score values of zero are treated correctly (Province, 2001).
+For a meta-analysis of p-values at a single point, Fisher's method for pooling p-values can be used, provided LOD score values of zero are treated correctly5.
 However, unless testing for linkage at a strong candidate gene, specifying a single location for the analysis may not be optimal.
-Simulation studies show that maximum LOD scores have poor localisation, and can arise up to 30cM from a susceptibility gene (Cordell, 2001).
-Assessing evidence across a region therefore improves the power to detect linkage in a meta-analysis; this strategy is implemented in the Multiple Scan Probability (MSP) method (Badner and Gershon, 2002b).
-This method extends Fisher's p-value method, using the minimum p-values attained in a region, with a correction to the p-value for the total region length included in the analysis (see below for further details).
-The meta-analysis of identity-by-descent (IBD) sharing in affected sib pairs has been proposed for both discrete and quantitative traits (Gu et al., 2001) (\\\see also chapters in this book).
+Simulation studies show that maximum LOD scores have poor localisation, and can arise up to 30cM from a susceptibility gene 6.
+Assessing evidence across a region therefore improves the power to detect linkage in a meta-analysis, and this was implemented in the Multiple Scan Probability (MSP) method.7 This method extends Fisher's p-value method, using the minimum p-values attained in a region, with a correction to the p-value for the total region length included in the analysis (see below for further details).
+The meta-analysis of identity-by-descent sharing in affected sib pairs has been proposed for both discrete and quantitative traits.8 (see also chapters in this book).
 Performing meta-analysis on this parameter of effect size is methodologically appealing.
 However, the IBD sharing statistic is rarely reported in publications, and some methods rely on identical markers being genotyped in each study, which severely restricts their application.

-1.3 Genome Search Meta-Analysis method
+Genome Search Meta-Analysis method

-The Genome Search Meta-Analysis (GSMA) method (Wise et al., 1999) was developed to circumvent some common problems of performing meta-analysis on genomewide linkage studies.
+The Genome Search Meta-Analysis (GSMA) method 9 was developed to circumvent some common problems of performing meta-analysis on genome-wide linkage studies.
 The GSMA is a non-parametric method, with few restrictions or assumptions, so that any genome-wide linkage search can be included, regardless of study design or statistical analysis method.